 This endpoint is used to create, modify, list and delete SMS gateway definitions.
 These gateway definitions are written to the database table "smsgateway" and "smsgatewayoption".

-The code of this module is tested in tests/test_api_smsgateway.py returns a json list of the gateway definitions
+The code of this module is tested in tests/test\api\smsgateway.py returns a json list of the gateway definitions returns a list of available sms providers with their configuration /smsgateway/providers

 GET /smsgateway/ (gwid)